ofnode/of/README.md

  - Generate project file for your favorite editor with [CMake Generators][3].

- - Easy addon system: just use `ofxaddon` command in CMakeLists.txt.
+ - Easily add openFrameworks addons with single `ofxaddon` command.

 Difference